The Ultimate Guide to Exploring the Northern South Island

 Cape Farewell, New Zealand

 You’ve no doubt seen the insanely beautiful Wharariki Beach featured on postcards, travel guides, or even as the screensaver on your desktop computer.
 It is renowned for its picturesque beauty and a trip to Northern South Island wouldn’t be complete without a night or two there.
 Also, while you are in the area its definitely worth paying a visit to Cape Farewell.
-Apart from having some very dramatic cliffs overlooking the ocean, it's also the Northernmost point of South Island!
+Apart from having some very dramatic cliffs overlooking the ocean, it's also the Northernmost point of the South Island!

 Must dos: Wharariki Beach Walk, Cape Farewell Track